 Filling for chocolate tarts

-Make a chocolate fondue platter with strawberries, banana pieces, pretzels, cake bites, assorted biscuits, cookies, wafer biscuits and so much more.
+Create a chocolate fondue platter featuring strawberries, banana pieces, pretzels, cake bites, assorted biscuits, cookies, wafer biscuits, and more.

 Pour some into tall glasses and roll the glasses to form a chocolate coating inside.
 Then pour a vanilla milkshake.